Accidents happen. We’re here to help you.

-Once we’ve reviewed the First Report of Injury, we will request additional information from you as we determine appropriate benefits for the injured worker.
-If the injured worker needs ongoing treatment, please refer them to our Managed Care Network.
-If the injured worker is able to return to work with restrictions, we will work with the you to make those accommodations if possible.
+Once we’ve reviewed the First Report of Incident, we will request additional information from you as we determine appropriate benefits for the claimant.
+If the claimant needs ongoing treatment, please refer them to our Managed Care Network.
+If the claimant is able to return to work with restrictions, we will work with the you to make those accommodations if possible.

 As part of our commitment to you, we want to help your employee return to work as quickly and safely as possible.

 KEMI works closely with the Occupational Managed Care Network (OMCA) to provide quality care for work-related injuries.